Chattooga River Trout Fishing

 The Chattooga River offers a few different choices for fly fisherman in North Carolina, Georgia, and South Carolina.
 The upper section of the river flows exclusively through North Carolina where it receives much less pressure as it flows through a long stretch of undisturbed forest.
 The river leaves North Carolina at the tri-state border where it splits Georgia and South Carolina beginning at Ellicott Rock.
-The river continues as the state border for several miles and runs into Lake Tugaloo, a small border reservoir.
+It then continues as the state border for several miles and runs into Lake Tugaloo, a small border reservoir.
 Along Highway 28, you can find the southernmost trout waters on the lower section of the Chattooga River.
 This lower section of the Chattooga River is managed by Georgia and South Carolina as a Delayed Harvest Stream from October 1st through May 15th.
 This stretch ends at the confluence of Reed Creek.
 Upstream of Reed Creek normal trout fishing regulations apply to the North Carolina where it is the Chattooga and its tributaries are managed as a Wild Trout Stream.
 Here you can find all three species of Appalachian Wild Trout in the river and its tributaries.
 The slam is also possible with stocked trout further downstream in the border waters but don't present the same challenges as the wild trout.

 Fly Fishing the Chattooga River Delayed Harvest Section